-The estimated amount of contracts of capital nature (net of advances) remaining to be executed and not provided for is Nii (Previous year Rs 27.20 Lacs) and other commitments of Rs (iii) (Previous year Rs 53.38 lacs).
+The estimated amount of contracts of capital nature (net of advances) remaining to be executed and not provided for is Nil (Previous year: Nil) and other commitments of Rs Nil (Previous year: Nil).

 c.
+Contingent liabilities

-Contingent liabilities There is no contingent Hability or pending litigation as on 31 March 2021 (Previous year Rs Nil).
+There is no contingent liability or pending litigation as on 31 March 2023 (Previous year Rs Nil).

-24. Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006
+18 Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006

-Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act As at 31 March 2021 (Rupees in Jakhs) As at 31 March 2020 (Rupees in lakhs) Rupees II Jakiisi NII (i) Principal amount remaining unpaid to any supplier as at the end of the accounting year; NII Nil (ii) The amount of interest paid by the buyer in term of section 16 of the Micro, Small and Medium Enterprises Development Act, 7006 (27 of 2006), along with the amount of payment made to the supplier beyond the appointed day during each accounting year; (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; NII Nil (iv) The amount of interest accrued and remaining unpaid at the end of the each accounting Nil NII year; NII กแ (v) The amount of further interest due and payable even in the small enterprise for the purpose date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance of deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
+Particulars As at 31 March 2023 (Rupees in lakhs) As at 31 March 2022 (Rupees in lakhs) (i) Principal amount remaining unpaid to any supplier as at the end of the accounting year; NII Níl (II) The amount of Interest paid by the buyer in term of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of payment made to the supplier beyond the appointed day during each accounting year; NII Nil (iii) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; Ni) NII (iv) The amount of interest accrued and remaining unpaid at the end of the each accounting year NII Nil ; (v) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance of deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act.
+2006.
+Nil Nil

-25. § Segment information
+19 Segment information

-The Company is into rental flousing business.
+The Company Is Into rental housing business.
 The Board of Directors of the Company, which has been identified as being the chief operating decision maker (CODM), evaluates the Company performance, allocate resources based on the analysis of the various performance indicator of the Company as a single unit.
-Therefore there is no reportable segment for the Company as per the requirements of Ind AS 108 "Operating Segments".
+Therefore there is no reportable segment for the Company as per the requirements of Ind AS 108 - "Operating Segments".